NHQ/kung-foo-wizards/video.md

 2. we're running a program at Met West High School
 3. we make a humble video about bringing programming to the lower bottoms, and point to an interactive educational we made.

-if the third: monthlong hackathon
+##if the third: monthlong hackathon
 IDEA:  wizards game redux, set in a short story.
 A story about getting a job lol.

+##If the second
-If the second, then we do some demos, a mini hackathon, and some basic open sessions between now and campaign launch.
+then we do some demos at Met West, a mini hackathon, and some basic open sessions between now and campaign launch.
 We'll record video of these events to use in the video.

 This will also help us attract actual students.